Geoffrey-BNUZ/GBA_Coastalwetland/README.md

 # GBA_Coastalwetland
 Hi!
 I am new here!
-Code, packecage or paper is here for the period of PhD in the BNUZ.
+Codes, packecages and papers are here for the period of PhD in the BNUZ.
 Let's go!